sm/sm-ruby/unicorn/README.md

-# Unicorn BDSM Extension
+# Unicorn SMF Extension

-This extension is meant to handle all aspects of handling a Ruby project running under unicorn.
+This extension is intended to handle all aspects of controlling Unicorn running.